taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="reveng_t" href="#reveng_c">Reverse Engineering</a></h2>
 <br>

-- **Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software** (2012) by Michael Sikorski
+- **Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software** (2012) by Michael Sikorski [4.48, 599]
-- **Reversing: Secrets of Reverse Engineering** (2005) by Eldad Eilam
+- **Reversing: Secrets of Reverse Engineering** (2005) by Eldad Eilam [4.10, 545]
-- 有趣的二进制：软件安全与逆向分析 by [日] 爱甲健二
-- Reverse Engineering for Beginners by Dennis Yurichev
+- Hacking the Xbox: An Introduction to Reverse Engineering by Andrew Huang [4.08, 266]
+- The IDA Pro book by Chris Eagle [4.29, 176]
-- Practical Reverse Engineering: X86, X64, ARM, Windows Kernel, Reversing Tools, and Obfuscation by Alexandre Gazet, Bruce Dang, and Elias Bachaalany
+- Practical Reverse Engineering: X86, X64, ARM, Windows Kernel, Reversing Tools, and Obfuscation by Alexandre Gazet, Bruce Dang, and Elias Bachaalany [4.05, 153]
-- The IDA Pro book by Chris Eagle
-- Hacking the Xbox: An Introduction to Reverse Engineering by Andrew Huang
-- Practical Binary Analysis: Build Your Own Linux Tools for Binary Instrumentation, Analysis, and Disassembly by Dennis Andriesse
-- The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory by Michael Hale Ligh, Andrew Case, Jamie Levy, Aaron Walters
+- The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory by Michael Hale Ligh, Andrew Case, Jamie Levy, Aaron Walters [4.35, 124]
+- Practical Binary Analysis: Build Your Own Linux Tools for Binary Instrumentation, Analysis, and Disassembly by Dennis Andriesse [4.25, 67]

+Some more

+- Reverse Engineering for Beginners by Dennis Yurichev [4.58, 38]
 - Hacker Disassembling Uncovered by Kris Kaspersky, Natalia Tarkova, Julie Laing
 - The Ghidra Book: The Definitive Guide (2020) by Chris Eagle, Kara Nance
+- 有趣的二进制：软件安全与逆向分析 by [日] 爱甲健二
 - 加密与解密 by 段钢
 - 软件调试 by 张银奎